Today's Articles

 *Native American involvement and intersectionality in America's Underground Railroad are celebrated on this date in 1722.

-On that date, the (then) Province of Maryland drafted its major treatise on the question of Indians and the runaway slave.
+On that date, the (then) Province of Maryland drafted its major treatise on the question of Indians and the runaway Black slaves.
 The treatise read in the Upper House of Assembly stated: "Another proposition I have to make to you Indians with respect to Runaway Negroes and Slaves it being a Matter of Importance which must greatly affect the properties of People in these parts.
 If Indians be allowed to Harbor our Slaves as the Shawnees at this time, do and protect them under the pretense of their having set such Slaves free.
 This Gentlemen we look upon as a Matter of Great Importance to this Province several of our Own Negroes and Slaves having already run away to the Indians and living among them, which, if not in time prevented, maybe an encouragement to greater numbers of them to do so."
 (Proceedings of Acts of General Assembly, October 1720-1723, volume 34, page 431, Maryland State Archives).

 On November 1st, 1722, the above message was read again on the General Assembly floor and passed as proposed.
 After the passage of this legislation, census takers in the late 18th Century visited Native American communities east of the Mississippi River, identifying, categorizing, and counting.
 When the census takers discovered Native American communities harboring runaways, the tribes were threatened with the loss of their tribal status and the nullification of treaties, land claims, and trade agreements.
 Despite these sanctions, Native Americans and Africans remained allied.

-In addition to Delmarva's refuge safe havens, other recognized runaway camps included the Shawnee Oldfield Village on the Potomac River; an area 20 miles north of the mouth of the Savannah River; a vicinity between New Orleans and the mouth of the Mississippi River; next to Combahee and Ashepoo Rivers in South Carolina; Tuscarora, North Carolina; and an encampment near the Pamunkey River in Virginia.
+In addition to Delmarva's refuge safe havens, other recognized runaway camps included the Shawnee Oldfield Village on the Potomac River, an area 20 miles north of the mouth of the Savannah River; a vicinity between New Orleans and the mouth of the Mississippi River; next to Combahee and Ashepoo Rivers in South Carolina; Tuscarora, North Carolina; and an encampment near the Pamunkey River in Virginia.
 Researching facts of Native Americans harboring fugitive African slaves has been an elusive study.
 Scholars have been challenged by "irretrievable accounts" and sparse documentation.
 Yet, the story of the Seminoles of Florida provides insight into the activities of the Nanticoke people of the Delmarva Peninsula.
 While many Indian tribes emulated the white man owning chattel slaves, the Seminoles never did.

 From the beginning of American slavery, Africans attempted to escape.
 In the 17th Century, many Africans in the Carolinas, Alabama, and Georgia escaped to Florida and built settlements near the Seminoles.
 The two peoples bonded and formed a close union based on their hatred of slavery.
 Despite the U.S. government's attempts to break up their union, the two peoples remained allied through intermarriages and friendships.
 The Africans became known as Black Seminoles.
 The term Seminole is Spanish for "Cimarron," meaning runaway.
 These Native Americans of the Creek tribe had escaped from slavery and land encroachment in the British colonies.
 The first Seminoles found refuge in Florida, along the Suwannee and Apalachicola Rivers, because Spain governed the territory.
 Under Spanish policy, slaves in Florida were never chattel.